Mattyfreshy/RTT/README.md

-# Real Time Voice Assistant
+# Real Time Transcription

-Goal of this project is to create a real time voice assistant that can be used to transcribe speech to text from pc audio and microphone.
+Goal of this project is to create a real time transcription tool that can be used to transcribe audio from microphone and output to text.
-In addition to live transcriptions, if prompted with the trigger word, the assistant will be able to respond to questions.

 ## Features
 - Transcribe audio from microphone and output to text in terminal.
-- Transcribe and translate foreign language to english from microphone and output to text in terminal.

 ## Requirements
 - Python 3.6 or higher